Lokke/winamp/README.md

 #### OpenSSL

 You need to use `openssl-1.0.1u`.
-For that, you need to build a static version of these libs.
+To do this, you need to build a static version of these libraries.
 Run `build_vs_2019_openssl_x86.cmd` and `build_vs_2019_openssl_64.cmd`.

 To build OpenSSL, you need to install: